svvsn2003/sainsburysdemo/README.md

-This project is built with following libraries/tools/frameworks
+This project is built with following libraries/tools/frameworks.
+Please note this is just to let you know th

 a).
 Maven - Build framework